Esthyehenny/Charlie-Burger/README.md

 This is my first HTML and CSS project.

-It's on a burger picture blog.
+It's a burger picture blog.

 Photos from Unsplash.com